britram/rains-prototype/draft-trammell-rains-protocol.md

   unanswerable.
 It may reissue the query with query option 7 to do the verification of nonexistence again, if the server from which it received the notification is untrusted.
-- For type 413 "Message too large" the client notes that large messages may not be sent to a peer and tries again (see {{protocol-limits}}), or logs the error along with the note-data content.
+- For type 413 "Message too large" the client notes that large messages may not be sent to a peer and tries again, or logs the error along with the note-data content.
 - For type 400 "Bad message", type 403 "Inconsistent message", type 500
   "Server error", or type 501 "Server not capable", the client logs the error along with the note-data content, as these notifications generally represent